kevburnsjr/microcache/README.md

 headers more suitable to CDNs.
 The overlap in HTTP header key space prevents these two cache layers from coexisting without some additional customization.

-All request specific custom headers supported by this cache are prefixed with
+All request specific custom response headers supported by this cache are prefixed with
 ```microcache-``` and scrubbed from the response.
 Most of the common HTTP caching
 headers one would expect to see in an http cache are ignored (except Vary).
 This
 was intentional and support may change depending on developer feedback.
 The purpose of